-Palak Paneer Loaded French Fries | A lightly spiced Indian style spinach gravy, with chunks of paneer cheese, spread on top of crisp baked fries, like an Indian style Poutine.
+Palak Paneer Loaded French Fries | Make this lightly spiced Indian style spinach gravy from scratch with spinach and chunks of paneer cheese.
+Spread the creamy, savory, slightly spice sauce and cheese on top of crisp baked French fries for an Indian inspired Poutine.

-How about some epic loaded french fries to end off the summer with a delicious bang?
-These Palak Paneer Loaded French Fries will do that for you.
 I'm talking a lightly spiced, blended spinach sauce with chunks of Paneer cheese, all loaded up on top of some crispy oven-baked fries and topped with a drizzle of yogurt and some freshly torn cilantro leaves.
 Doesn't that sound fantastic?

 If you love loaded fries as much as me – and I looooove them, you need to try these.
 Also, my, Loaded Greek Fries, Loaded Chili Fries, or my Parmesan Garlic Fries.
-They're all amazing, and in my opinion, you can't go wrong with any of those choices, but these Palak Paneer Fries are my new fave!

 These loaded fries are: